extide/Install-OpenSSH/README.md

 * Enable GSSAPIAuthentication in the client config for the current user
 * Create a firewall rule to allow connection to the service remotely
 * Sets the default shell to powershell
-* Ensures that the permissionf or the Host keys and User keys of current user are correct
+* Ensures that the permission for the Host keys and User keys of current user are correct
   * This simply executes the FixHostFilePermissions.ps1 and FixUserFilePermissions.ps1 scripts included in the OpenSSH download
 * No mess will be left behind, all temporary downloaded files are automatically cleaned up.